andreyvit/aidev/README.md

 # aidev

-AI developer: ask GPT-4 to modify an entire folder full of files
+AI developer: asks GPT-4 to modify an entire folder full of files.